ShellCode33/ArchLinux-Hardened/docs/HOW_TO_FIREFOX.md

 Perform `CTRL + i` on the website you want to stay logged into after a restart of Firefox.

-The look for "Set cookies" and untick "Use Default".
+Then look for "Set cookies" and untick "Use Default".
 Make sure the radio button is set to "Allow".